 o All actions must be open when the firearm is not being fired unless the firearm is cased.

-o Shooters must understand range commands issued in English or have an interpreter with them at all times while in the shooting area.
+o Shooters must understand range commands issued in English or have an interpreter with experience with firearms with them at all times while in the shooting area.

 5. New shooters

-o People who have never fired a rifle or pistol (or persons unfamiliar with firearms they intend to discharge) must be accompanied by and coached by an experienced shooter or instructor.
+o People who have never fired a rifle or pistol (or persons unfamiliar with firearms they intend to discharge) must be accompanied by and coached by an experienced english speaking shooter or instructor.

 6. Handling of firearms

-o Casing and uncasing of firearms must be done at shooting stations.
+Casing and uncasing of firearms must be done on your shooting bench.

 o Firearm loading and unloading must be performed on the firing line only with the firearm pointed down range.
 Do not load/reload firearms anywhere behind the firing line.